patapan/mutex/README.md

 #### Fees

 Mutex Capital takes a 1% fee on all deposits and withdrawals in the markets, with 0.5% going to LP providers and 0.5% going to the protocol fund.
 In addition, the protocol takes 0.01% of rebalancing funds to cover server fees.

+### Oracle

+We use Pyth as our source of on-chain price data which publishes price data to various `price feed accounts`.